JaqiKal/ScrollStack/README.md

 - Implement a recommendation system that suggests books based on the user's reading history, preferences, and ratings.
 - Allow users to follow other users, share books on their digital shelves, and comment on/review books.
-- Create partnerships and APIs to allow users to check the availability of physical copies in local libraries or bookstores, and possibly even reserve or purchase them directly through ScrollStack
+- Create partnerships and APIs to allow users to check the availability of physical copies in local libraries or bookstores, and possibly even reserve or purchase them directly through ScrollStack.
-- Allow users to personalize their dashboard views with widgets or sections that matter most to them, such as recent reads, recommendations, or friend activity
+- Allow users to personalize their dashboard views with widgets or sections that matter most to them, such as recent reads, recommendations, or friend activity .
+- Integrate features to track users' reading habits, such as time spent reading, pages read per session, and completion dates for books.
+- Implement functionality for users to mark their current reading status for each book (e.g., not started, in progress, completed) and save their progress by page number or chapter.

 *<span style="color: blue;">[Back to Content](#table-of-contents)</span>*